evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 The Lexus RZ 450e, with dimensions of 4805 mm in length, 1860 mm in width, and 1635 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 1 different paint colors when ordering this model.

-You can select from multiple wheel options in different sizes on the Lexus RZ 450e, allowing you to customize your vehicle to suit your style and driving preferences.
+The Lexus RZ 450e offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/60 tires on 18" rims front and 255/55 tires on 18" rims rear
 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).